SapienzaNLP/nounatlas/README.md

 **Predicate Nominalization**

-1. **Generate data with LLM**: To generate the nominalized sentences is possible to use a Large Language Model (LLM) from one of these three providers:
+1. **Generate data with LLM**: To generate the nominalized sentences, you can select an LLM from one of the following three providers:
-    - OpenAI (set the OPENAI_KEY environement variable in the .env file)
+    - OpenAI (set the OPENAI_KEY environment variable in the .env file)
-    - Google AI Studio (set the GOOGLE_KEY environement variable in the .env file)
+    - Google AI Studio (set the GOOGLE_KEY environment variable in the .env file)
-    - Fireworks AI (set the FIREWORKS_KEY environement variable in the .env file) Google's Gemini-Pro is the model used in the paper and selected by default.
+    - Fireworks AI (set the FIREWORKS_KEY environment variable in the .env file) Google's Gemini-Pro is the model used in the paper and selected by default.

 ```bash